waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Navigation Note
 - Path to (10, 15) from north was blocked by Sage at (5, 9).
 Must detour through column 4.
 - Attempt 1 to trigger Suicune: Talked to all Sages.
 Outcome: No cutscene.
 - Attempt 2 to trigger Suicune: Re-entering map.
-(IN PROGRESS)
+(IN PROGRESS - Exited, now entering)